benparsons/matrix-notes/faq/refresh-v1/faq-refresh.md

 * what is the process for adding spec proposals

 Make a list of things to compare to, then make a separate page?

+Need to mention that rooms are the fundamental block